hubverse-org/hubUtils/.github/CONTRIBUTING.md

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).

+Our procedures for contributed bigger changes, code in particular, generally follow those advised by the tidyverse dev team, including following the tidyverse style guide for code and recording user facing changes in `NEWS.md`.

 ### Pull request process